smokeyfeet/smokeyfeet-site/content/terms.md

    - NO refund for cancellations happening later than 10 days before the camp start date

+   - A cancellation can also affect the registration of your signup partner

 2. These rules apply in all cases, including those due to last-minute injuries, flight cancellations, or any event that is not caused by the